 Which Emulators Do I Need?

 The Legend of Zelda series has been around for a long time.
 As a result, titles in the series have appeared on virtually every single console Nintendo has developed.
-Below, we will list every Zelda game, along with the emulator we recommend using to play it.
+Below, we will list every Zelda game, along with the standalone emulator we recommend using to play it.

 Note: there are multiple emulators available for each console.
 The emulators we mention below were chosen due to their straightforward setup and ease of use.